 As noted in Ewing Tumor Stages, even patients with localized Ewing tumors, who have no obvious cancer spread shown on imaging tests or in bone marrow biopsy samples, are likely to have very small areas of cancer spread (micrometastases).
 If chemotherapy isn't given, these small metastases eventually would develop into larger tumors.

 Doctors give chemo in cycles, with a period of treatment (often a few days in a row) followed by a rest period to give the body time to recover.
-A combination of several chemo drugs is used to treat patients with Ewing tumors.
+A combination of several chemo drugs is used to treat Ewing tumors.

-Chemotherapy is given for at least 12 weeks before surgery or radiation and is then given afterward as well.
+Most patients will get chemo for at least 9 weeks before surgery or radiation, and then will get more chemo afterward as well.
 Usually a total of about 14 to 15 cycles of chemo are given, which can take from about 6 months to close to a year to complete, depending on the schedule.
-If the tumor has spread, these same drugs may be given at higher doses.
+If the tumor has spread to other parts of the body, these same drugs may be given at higher doses.

 Children tend to have less severe side effects from chemo than adults and often recover from side effects more quickly.
 This is why doctors can often give them higher doses of chemo to kill the tumor.